GrantBenR/DockerInstallationOnWSL/README.md

 # DockerInstallationOnWSL
-Installation instructions for docker on Ubuntu and Centos/Rocky Linux.
+Installation instructions for docker on Ubuntu and Centos/Rocky Linux Windows Subsystem for Linux (WSL) distros

 Ubuntu:
 ```bash